Skip to main content

 • BTEC Level 3 Extended Diploma DDM in Information Technology, Computer Science or Computing.

-• BTEC Level 3 Diploma DM in Information Technology, Computer Science or Computing with an A-level at grade B.
+• BTEC Level 3 Diploma DM in Information Technology, Computer Science, Computing, Cyber Crime and Security, Electronic/Electrical Engineering, Engineering, Manufacturing Engineering or Mechanical Engineering with an A-level at grade B.

 • BTEC Level 3 Subsidiary Diploma D with A-levels grade BC.